Eyescale/Equalizer/README.rst

 most notably asynchronous readbacks, region of interest and thread affinity for increased performance during scalable rendering.

-Equalizer 1.4 beta is a feature release extending the 1.0 API, distilling over seven years of development and decades of experience into a feature- rich, high-performance and mature parallel rendering framework and an object- oriented high-level network library.
+Equalizer 1.4 is a feature release extending the 1.0 API, distilling over seven years of development and decades of experience into a feature-rich, high-performance and mature parallel rendering framework and an object- oriented high-level network library.
 It is intended for all application developers creating parallel, interactive OpenGL applications.
-Equalizer 1.4 beta can be retrieved by downloading the `source code`_ or one of the `precompiled packages`_.
+Equalizer 1.4 can be retrieved by downloading the `source code`_ or one of the `precompiled packages`_.

 1.1.
 Features